gvamero/Hewalex2Mqtt/README.md

 ### Docker
-A pre made docker image is available at XX.
+A pre made docker image is available at [todo].

 ## MQTT Topics